Rhinemann/mage-hack/src/chapters/Paradox.typ

   Mages accumulate Paradox into a pool from different sources, they are as follows:
 ]

-- *Casting vulgar magick:* Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds #spec_char.d6 to the pool and gains 1 #spec_char.pp.
+- *Casting vulgar magick:* Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds #spec_char.d6 to the pool and gains a #spec_char.pp.
+- *Hitching while casting a spell:* Whenever a player rolls a hitch, the Storyteller may add that die to a Paradox pool instead of the Doom pool, paying for it as normal.
+- *Special circumstances:* Certain special circumstances like encounters with Mad Ones may inflict Paradox in unusual ways too.

 #sidebar(s_heading: [=== Optional Rule: Harsh Paradox])[
   If a Storyteller wants the vulgar magick to be more punishing they may decide to add the effect die of the spell to the pool instead of a #spec_char.d6.
 ]
-- *Hitching while casting a spell:* Whenever a player rolls a hitch, the Storyteller may add that die to a Paradox pool instead of the Doom pool, paying for it as normal.
-- *Special circumstances:* Certain special circumstances like encounters with Mad Ones may inflict Paradox in unusual ways too.

 The Storyteller is able to use Paradox dice from the pool to cause different effects.
 The most common uses for Paradox dice are:
 - *Burn:* Roll the Paradox pool or a part of it to inflict stress of your choice.